 Today, we are going to guide you through this product development process for both new products and those undergoing a revamp!
 Before we begin, let’s delve into what exactly is the product development process and its importance!

-A product development process consists of all the steps needed to take a product from its initial concept to its market presence.
+A product development process is the step-by-step procedure of all the actions needed to take a product from its initial concept to its market presence.
 It typically consists of several phases in the complex process of delivering new products and transforms a product idea into marketable merchandise.

 During the process, you start with an idea or concept and conclude with product specifications, a pricing strategy, service components, and distribution strategies.
 At its origin, this process must be idea-driven or market-driven!